SarahKnapp1/Beta_cell_FBA/README.md

 Requirements
 ------------

-The scripts have been developed with Matlab , and CPLEX (freely downloadable with the `IBM Academic initiative <https://developer.ibm.com/academic/>), and successfully ran on several other versions of both softwares.
+The scripts have been developed with Matlab , and CPLEX, version 12.8.0 (freely downloadable with the `IBM Academic initiative <https://developer.ibm.com/academic/>), and successfully ran on several other versions of both softwares.

 COBRA toolbox installation is needed <https://opencobra.github.io/cobratoolbox/stable/installation.html>.